aica-technology/api/docs/docs/getting-started/03-run.md

 # Running the image

 This guide assumes that the AICA software image was distributed as `aica-technology/base`.
-If the base image has a different name, change the first line of the example below accordingly.
+If the base image has a different name, change the name of the image accordingly.

 You can start the AICA application container with the following command.